fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

 5. Determine how to get LSTM to predict other variables.
 6. Hyperparameter optimisation via literature.

+## Just To-Do:
+1. Create Mean Squared Error for training set as well
+2. Co-efficient of Determination on test sets

 ## Research Questions to Answer
 1. How does the SANReN traffic data vary with time and day in relation to the South African university